Wyseguys/wyseguys.github.io/_computer/faq.md

  - **Fix or build your broken computer?**  I have no idea.
  - **In home service?**  I have no idea.
- - **Website Providers?** <a href="http://www.winhost.com/" target="_blank">WinHost.</a>They are the company hosting my website.
+ - **Website Providers?** <a href="http://www.winhost.com/" target="_blank">WinHost.</a>They were the company hosting my website when I thought enough of it to pay.
+Now I am using GitHub.io.
+A careful examination of this very page will indicate the entirety of how that is done.
+I have also use SquareSpace for a customer when it was more important to have a pretty website than it was to do things cheaply.

  I use Google Apps For Your Domain for my email.
 GoDaddy is probably evil, so I use NameCheap for my domains.
 Pretty much anybody is probably evil.
 I am evil.
  - **Web Design, eCommerce?**  I recommend you don't do such a silly thing.
 I guess the Amazon marketplace.

 ### How do I contact Wyse Guys to fix my PC?